svenkilberg/CloneRepoWithBranches/README.md

 # CloneRepoWithBranches
 How to clone a repo with more than one branch.

-When cloning an repository from GtiHub that contains more branches than main only main is tracked localy from the start.
+When cloning an repository from GtiHub that contains more branches than main, only main is tracked localy from the start.

 To fix this do as follows: